-If your lawn is thick with desirable grasses, has an acceptable level of weeds and color that is pleasing to you, your lawn does not need any additional fertilizer.
+If your lawn is thick with desirable grasses, has color that is pleasing to you and an acceptable level of weeds, your lawn does not need any additional fertilizer.
 Your lawn is getting enough nutrients released from the previous fertilization, the soil and the clippings left after mowing.

-If your lawn is thinning out, bare soil is apparent and weeds are taking over, it is time to adopt practices that can make turf thicker.
+If your lawn is thinning out, bare soil is apparent and weeds are taking over, it is time to adopt practices that promote thicker turf.
 A thick lawn can help reduce leaching of nitrates into the groundwater as well as reduce soil erosion and runoff that can move nutrients off site.
 A thick lawn will also increase the water available to your lawn by allowing more water to infiltrate into and be retained in the grass canopy and soil.

-Fertilizing our lawns provides nutrients that are not adequately supplied by the soil or by natural soil processes.
+Fertilizing our lawns provides nutrients that are not adequately supplied by natural soil processes.
 Nutrients required by grass in the highest quantity are nitrogen (N), phosphorus (P) and potassium (K).
-Other nutrients are also required but are usually available in adequate quantities when the pH is in the proper range.
+Other nutrients required are usually available in adequate quantities when the pH is in the proper range.